MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/methods/devenv-copy-method-record.md

  *ShareTable*
  Type: Boolean

- Specifies whether the method copies filters, marks, and keys of the record or creates a reference to a temporary record.
+ Specifies whether the method copies filters, views, automatically calculated FlowFields, marks, fields and keys of the record or creates a reference to a temporary record.

  If *FromRecord* and *Record* are both temporary and *ShareTable* is **true**, then the **COPY** method causes *Record* to reference the same table as *FromRecord*.